luverolla/SimpleResume/README.md

 ## Document sizes

-There are two CSS classes to represent two different document sizes
+There are two CSS classes to represent document sizes:
 - `.resume_iso-a4` for "A4" paper size (210 &times; 297 mm), as described in ISO standard.
 - `.resume_us-letter` for "US Letter" paper size (216 &times; 297 mm), as described in american standard.
 Can be used for "US Legal" size too.